doughardman1/doughardman1/README.md

 ### Douglas Hardman
-I am interested in flood risk and environmental science, Python, GIS and anything geospatial!
+Interested in flood risk and environmental science, Python, GIS and anything geospatial!